Modern Slavery Act 2015

 - Equal Opportunities – We have a range of controls to protect staff from poor treatment and/or exploitation, which comply with all respective laws and regulations.
 These include provision of fair pay rates, fair terms and conditions of employment, and access to training and development opportunities.

 - Code of Conduct – The Company’s Code of Conduct makes it clear to employees the actions and behaviour expected of them when representing the organisation.
 The Company strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

 - Recruitment Policy – The Company uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.

 - Staff Incident and Information Security Reporting Procedure – This procedure outlines how staff can report any incidents, whether they are Near Miss or Actual.

 - To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to relevant members of staff.

 - Advice and training about modern slavery and human trafficking is available to staff through our mandatory safeguarding children and adults training programmes, our safeguarding policies and procedures, and our safeguarding leads.

-- We are looking at ways to continuously increase awareness within our organisation, and to ensure a high level of understanding of the risks involved with modern slavery and human trafficking in our supply chains and in our business.
+- We are continually looking at ways to increase awareness within our organisation, and to ensure a high level of understanding of the risks involved with modern slavery and human trafficking in our supply chains and in our business.